Skip to main content

 try {

-// Step 2: Create a new container
+// Create a new container

 console.log('Creating sandbox...')